GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 Neonatal sepsis and postpartum endometritis (PPE) are mostly caused by organisms in the mothers’ vaginal flora.
-The risk of these infections can be substantially reduced by simple infection control measures.
+The risk of these infections can be substantially reduced by simple infection control in obstetrics measures.
 However, in under-resourced countries they still cause substantial morbidity and mortality, in both hospital and community settings.

 - The most important microorganisms causing neonatal sepsis are Group B streptococci (GBS) and Escherichia coli.

 - Neonatal GBS sepsis can be prevented by administering intravenous antibiotics to the mother during labour.
 The decision to provide such prophylaxis is guided by the presence of risk factors for neonatal GBS sepsis (see below), or by the presence of vaginal GBS colonization.

 - Caesarean section is the most important risk factor for post-partum maternal infection and is associated with a 5- to 20-fold increased risk of infection compared to vaginal delivery.